Feria de Abril

 A bit of cash – while many take cards, a few only wanted cash so it’s a good idea to have some on hand especially if you need to be treating someone to a few rounds of rebujitos.

-The Feria de Abril was over May 8th so you may be thinking, why did she go into all these details now.
+When I first wrote this post in 2022, the Feria de Abril was over on May 8th so you may be thinking, why did she go into all these details now?
 First, it was a recap and I was busy, and second, it is worthwhile preparing yourself for next year because the Sevillanos certainly do.
 In fact, the winning portada (entryway) to the Feria Sevilla 2023 has already been selected!!
 Viva la feria!
 See you in 2023.